Frequently Asked Questions for Sessionals

-At FNUniv, sessionals are considered internal candidates if they have received a contract within a 13 month period and receive pre-posting offers for a course if they are internal candidates and have taught that course three or more times.
+At First Nations University of Canada, sessionals are considered internal candidates if they have received a contract within a 13 month period and receive pre-posting offers for a course if they are internal candidates and have taught that course in at least five distinct semesters.

 At the Campion College, Luther College and the University of Regina, priority status shall be given for sessional contracts to individuals who have completed 25 or more sessional lecturer contracts (2,500 hours for ESL or La Cité) in the past five years.

 Members shall have preference and priority only in one faculty or equivalent unit at a time; and the above eligibility criteria must have been met within that unit alone.
 If a member is eligible for preference and priority within multiple units, the member shall choose to which unit their preference and priority shall apply.

-You are eligible for certain benefits after you have been employed at the U of R, Campion, and Luther for 390 hours or more over a period of 26 consecutive weeks.
+You are eligible for certain benefits after you have been employed at Campion College, Luther College and the University of Regina for 390 hours or more over a period of 26 consecutive weeks.
 (To determine hours of employment, one three-credit-hour class is deemed the equivalent of 208 hours.)
 To maintain eligibility, you must work at least 624 hours in a calendar year.
 However, you are only entitled to receive benefits if you currently have an appointment.

-At FNUniv , sessionals are eligible for benefits upon receipt of their second appointment and maintain eligibility as long as they receive a contract within a 13-month period.
+At First Nations University of Canada, sessionals are eligible for benefits upon receipt of their second appointment and maintain eligibility as long as they receive a contract within a 13-month period.

-At Campion, Luther, and the U of R, benefit eligibility is maintained if you work at least 624 hours in a calendar year.
+At Campion College, Luther College, and the University of Regina, benefit eligibility is maintained if you work at least 624 hours in a calendar year.
 However, you are only entitled to benefits if you currently have an appointment.

-At FNUniv, eligibility is maintained as long as you are assigned one course within a 13-month period of your last appointment.
+At First Nations University of Canada, eligibility is maintained as long as you are assigned one course within a 13-month period of your last appointment.

-While you are entitled to sick days as a sessional lecturer and you may apply for a personal leave of up to five business days.
+You are entitled to sick days as a sessional academic staff member and you may apply for a personal leave of up to five business days.

-At Campion, and Luther Colleges, extended sick leave and parental leave are restricted to tenured and tenure-track academic staff members.
+At Campion College and Luther College, extended sick leave and parental leave are restricted to tenured and tenure-track academic staff members.

 Like full-time academic staff, sessional members qualify for a Compassionate Care leave of up to 8 weeks related to illness, injury, or death in the family, but only the first week is paid in full.

-At FNUniv, Sessional Academic Staff Members receive paid parental and sick leave.
+At First Nations University of Canada, sessional academic staff members receive paid parental and sick leave.

 As these leaves and the level of payment are dependent on a number of factors and requirements, members are encouraged to discuss the leave with the Faculty Association and/or Human Resources.

-Sessionals at the U of R who have taught for five consecutive years and taught twenty-five courses (2500 hrs) or more within a unit are eligible for a right of first refusal to any instructor position they are qualified for.
+Sessionals at the University of Regina who have taught for five consecutive years and taught twenty-five courses (2500 hrs) or more within a unit are eligible for a right of first refusal to any instructor position they are qualified for.

-The Faculty Association DOES NOT use the University listservers to communicate with our members; we maintain and use our own database.
+URFA does not use the university listservers to communicate with our members; we maintain and use our own database.
 It is important that we be able to communicate with you through the most efficient means possible.
-If you have not provided us with your e‑mail address please do so by contacting email@example.com.
-Also, if you have moved recently, or your mailing address changes, please contact the Faculty Association and provide us with your new mailing address.
+If you have not provided us with your personal e‑mail address please do so by contacting email@example.com.
+Also, if you have moved recently, or your mailing address changes, please provide us with your new mailing address.

-All Sessionals are URFA members for 13 months from the first day of your last appointment, with all the same rights and privileges of that membership.
+All sessional academic staff members are URFA members for 13 months from the first day of your last appointment, with all the same rights and privileges of that membership.
 However, to be eligible to vote on the ratification of a new collective agreement, a sessional member must hold an active contract at the time of that vote.